“Voice of what?”

 You’re looking to get that before-during-after story through surveying and interviewing.

 * However, DO adapt your survey and interview questions to the audience

-For example, if you’re asking a cold audience, questions 5-8 don’t make sense.
+If you’re asking a cold audience, questions 5-8 clearly don’t make sense.

 For surveys, you can create new versions or use logic jumps to make the path through the survey different for different audiences.

 Not sure your audience will tolerate so many questions?

 In Copy School, Joanna Wiebe (the original conversion copywriter) teaches an essential surveying method.

 This method pares down your question to just one per lead or customer — and you only ask this survey question on your thank you page, right after the visitor has opted-in or purchased… in that highly “seducible moment”.

 You’ll use one of these two questions, adapted to your scenario:

 1. What was going on in your life that brought you to x today?”
 (Where x is the thing they said yes to.)